headwirecom/peregrine-cms/docs/public/write/index.md

 if a component has a property group that is set to .hidden then the component does not show up in the component explorer to be dragged onto a page

+# need to document the basic extension mechanism

+apps/example/extensions is a sample of an extension for admin.pages.
+In general the page defines an extension point with an id and the example project registers an extension for that location.

+We still need to implement a way in the toolingpage/renderer.html to pull and define all the extensions that can be found in the system.